dromer/virtual-hue/readme.txt

 The idea is that htx.py will invoke external programs (e.g. shell scripts) instead of switching on lamps.

-Current status:
-- philips hue official app crashes in main screen
+Current status: proof of concept works!
+You can switch on- and off virtual lights.

 Folkert van Heusden